awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is API\_CONTACTS\_HANDLED\.
 + Type: Integer
-+ Category: CTR\-driven metric
++ Category: contact record\-driven metric

 ## Average after contact work time<a name="average-acw-time-historical"></a>

 Average amount of time that an agent spent doing After Contact Work \(ACW\) for contacts\.
-This is calculated by averaging [AfterContactWorkDuration](ctr-data-model.md#AfterContactWorkDuration-CTR) \(from the CTR\) for all contacts included in the report, based on the selected filters\.
+This is calculated by averaging [AfterContactWorkDuration](ctr-data-model.md#AfterContactWorkDuration-CTR) \(from the contact record\) for all contacts included in the report, based on the selected filters\.
 + Type: String \(*hh:mm:ss*\)
-+ Category: CTR\-driven metric
++ Category: contact record\-driven metric

 ## Average agent API connecting time<a name="htm-avg-agent-api-connecting-time"></a>